OGLE-2016-BLG-1195Lb: A Sub-Neptune Beyond the Snow Line of an M-dwarf Confirmed by Keck AO: Keck Follow-up of OGLE-2016-BLG-1195

 \section{Keck Follow-up of OGLE-2016-BLG-1195}

-We observed OB161195 with Keck II's NIRC2 AO system on August 3 2018.
-We used the wide camera with a plate scale of 0.04 arcseconds/pixel.
+We observed OB161195 with Keck II's laser guide star AO system \citep{Wizinowich2006} and the NIRC2 science instrument on August 3 2018.
+We used the wide camera with a plate scale of $\sim$39.69 mas/pixel.
 Images were taken using the $K_{\rm short}$ (henceforth, $K$) passband, where 15 good images were obtained.
 The exposure time of the images was 30 seconds with a dither of $\sim 2''$.
 We reduced the images using the standard techniques described in \citet{Beaulieu2016} and \citet{Batista2014}.
 This procedure includes dark current and flat-field correction.
 After sky correcting the wide-frame images, they were stacked using SWARP \citep{Bertin2010} and the stellar fluxes were measured using aperture photometry with SExtractor \citep{Bertin1996}.
-We cross identify 71 stars in our stacked wide-frame with VVV survey data \citep{Minniti2010} as described in \cite{Beaulieu2018}.
+We cross identify 71 stars in our stacked wide-frame with the Vista Variables in the Via Lactea (VVV) survey data \citep{Minniti2010} as described in \cite{Beaulieu2018}.
 This allowed us to calibrate our \textit{K} band Keck photometry.
 Thus, the total measured combined \textit{K} band magnitude of both source and lens is: